 Shopping in San Miguel offers endless opportunities, with so many artists, artisans and designers living there.
 It seems that there are new stores opening almost weekly, thus making it hard to keep up.
 I recommend just walking the streets to explore the many offerings.
 Good streets to explore are Zacateros, Hernandez Macias, Mesones, Relox, Jesús, Sollano, Aldama and Recreo.
 My top suggestions continue to be:

-Virgins Saints & Angels: Stop in at their showroom on Recreo where you can browse the large collection of well-known jewelry.
+Virgins Saints & Angels: Stop in at their showroom and browse the large collection of well-known jewelry.
 It is made in San Miguel and sold throughout Mexico, Europe and the US.
-Stop by Recreo #36 and knock on the door.
-They recently opened a second location at Café Rama which is located at Calle Nueva #7.
+They recently opened their store inside Café Rama which is located at Calle Nueva #7.

 Abrazos: I love this store at Zacateros #24 featuring San Miguel Designs by a local friend Patrice Wynne.
 They have a large selection of colorful aprons for cooking, kitchenwares, table runners and place mats, baby bibs, men’s shirts and ties, unique handbags, pajamas, bathrobes, and more.
 Their line of fine cotton fabrics feature exclusive designs depicting Mexican cultural icons such as Las Senoritas, Day of the Dead, Frida Kahlo, La Virgen, Papel Picado, Mexican cuisine and Sacred Heart.

 Nearby is El Pinche Grabador Printmakers at Zacateros #28.
 They feature some wonderful traditional designs including those from Day of the Dead.
 They carry large framed prints to smaller postcards.